Back to Robot Intelligence

 5.3.4.8 Limitations

-All requirements were met, but several limitations remain that scope out the natural next direction for the system.
-The rows highlighted below are the principal limitations, the ones that most shape what the system can and cannot do today, and the ones carried forward into the overall project discussion in Section 6.2.
+All requirements were met, but the limitations below scope out the natural next direction for the system.
+Each is carried forward into the project-wide discussion in Section 6.2, with the corresponding future-work items in Section 6.3.

 Limitation Impact Mitigation / Future Work